wepay/zktools/README.md

 ### Usage
 First, you need to create a znode that represents a cluster using the `CreateCluster` tool.
-This is one time set up per the cluster.
+This is a one time set up per the cluster.

 ```
 java com.wepay.zktools.clustermgr.tools.CreateCluster -z <zookeeperConnectString> -p <numberOfPartitions> -r <clusterRootPath>"